neozenith/estilo-xoria256/README.md

   src="https://raw.githubusercontent.com/neozenith/estilo-xoria256/master/logo.svg?sanitize=true"
 />

-# Xoria256 with Estilo
+# Xoria256

 ## Brief

-I'm in love with low blue light and pastel colorschemes for development so they capture enough contrast to easily convey information yet are gentle on my eyes whether in a full lit office or 4am on a train into work.
+I'm in love with pastel colorschemes for development so they capture enough contrast to easily convey information yet are gentle on my eyes whether in a full lit office or 4am on a train into work.